titoBouzout/Open-Include/readme.md

 ------------------

 This plugin will try to open Sublime Text file paths found on selections/cursor when pressing "ALT+D".
 It has support for .coffee/.js/.hbs/.jade files when no extension specified.
-Usefull when doing require style modules.
+Usefull when doing require style javascript modules.

-Binary included files such images, videos, etc will open with default application.
+Files like images, videos, etc will open with the default application.
-HTTP starting strings will always open with default browser.
+Urls will always open with the default browser.

 Sources:
 ------------------